kyoleelee/Udacity-SelfDrivingCar/Term-3/CarND-Semantic-Segmentation-master/README.md

  - `main.py`
  - `project_tests.py`
  - Newest inference images from `runs` folder  (**all images from the most recent run**)

+I have updated both main.py and also uploaded a python notebook file for particial testing.
+The notebook file is main_code.ipynb

+The recent run images can be found in 'run\run_pictures' folder

  ### Tips
 - The link for the frozen `VGG16` model is hardcoded into `helper.py`.
 The model can be found [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/vgg.zip).